protesilaos/tempus-themes-generator/README.md

 ./tempus-themes-generator.sh winter vim
 ```

-Directly create a new file containing the output and place it on the `~/Desktop`:
+Directly create a new file named `tempus_winter.vim` containing the output and place it on the `~/Desktop`:

 ```sh
 ./tempus-themes-generator.sh winter vim > ~/Desktop/tempus_winter.vim